airswap/developers/docs/widget/trader.md

 )
 ```

 Hurray!
-You will now see an empty trade builder.
+You will now see an empty order builder.
 ![Empty Trader View](../assets/widget/build-order.png)

 #### Pre-filling values in the order builder